 The Geological Museum is located in Apiranthos village.

-Car rental: Τhere’s the option of renting a car with as little as 15 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Geological Museum and many other places of interest at their own pace.
+Car rental: Τhere's the option of renting a car and picking it up directly from the airport, port, or your hotel.
+Using a car rental allows visitors to discover the Geological Museum of Apiranthos and many other places of interest at their own pace.

 Public transfers: The central bus station of the island is located at the port of Naxos.
 There are several buses from Chora to Apiranthos during the day.
+Lines 2 and 6 are those that reach Apiranthos.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
-Tip: Since buses don’t always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.
+Tip: Since buses don’t always stop at every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination in advance.